JackHanke/JackHanke.github.io/_posts/2025-01-23-neural-nets-from-scratch.md

 For a while I struggled with the intuition as to why the error would be defined as a gradient.
 Though Nielsen describes this well, it just seemed too perfect, and consequently took a long time to "sit right" with me.

 But after doing my own derivations for a small network, I felt as if I really could write a neural network from scratch.
 And that is what I did.
 After a series of stressful nights, I did complete the project.
 I encountered a series of difficult bugs, including after my network was running but failing to learn.
 The bug that took longest to find was an erroneous summation of the weight gradients in a batch, as opposed to an average.
 But after I weeded all these issues out, I'm happy to say I completed the project.
-Below is an interactive demo for MNIST using a network written and trained entirely from scratch.

-TODO demo, credit person that wrote canvas

 This level of understanding not only grounded my understanding of the topic, but it also further motivated my study of deep learning.
 Now that I had a neural network from scratch, what else could I do?